Age-Related Macular Degeneration (AMD)

 Age-related macular degeneration (AMD) is an eye disease that may get worse over time.
-It’s the leading cause of serious, permanent vision loss in people over 50, with about 1 in 10 people in the U.S. affected by the condition.
+It’s the leading cause of serious, permanent vision loss in people older than 50.
+About 1 in 10 people in the U.S. are affected by the condition.

 Because the disease happens as you get older, it’s often called age-related macular degeneration.
 It usually doesn’t cause blindness but might cause serious vision problems.